bradleyd/fingerprint/README.md

 Fingerprint provides operating system utilities for profiling your host.

-Fingerprint will do it's best to determine the os type and use the appropriate plugin to give you information
+Fingerprint will do it's best to determine the OS type (platform) and use the appropriate plugin to give you information.

-Currently information provieded consists of
+Currently, system information consists of:

 * release (platform info)